-The current specifications regarding closed captioning and subtitles are based on BT.709 [2] system colorimetry and SDR.
+Several specifications regarding closed captioning and subtitles are based on BT.709 [2] system colorimetry and SDR.
+However the DVB ETSI EN 300 743 [20] allows the subtitle services to provide the CLUT for rendering into WCG and HDR.
 When overlaying closed captions and/or subtitles onto BT.2020 [3] system colorimetry and HDR video, Foundation UHD decoders should remap RGB values of closed captions and/or subtitles as needed to ensure that color shifts do not occur while mixing two elements having different system colorimetries and/or dynamic ranges.